Taking Your Membership Offline for Increased Success

 Meetups are obviously the easiest way to take your membership offline, needing little preparation other than a suitable date and location, and as such can be arranged as soon as you feel you have enough members to do so.
 And you don’t actually need a large number of members for a meetup – the beauty of these is often the intimacy and being able to actually talk personally with each member.

-We personally ran our first meetup about 6 months into the Member Site Academy, taking advantage of the fact that both us and several members would be at Social Media Marketing World.
+We personally ran our first meetup about 6 months into the Membership Academy, taking advantage of the fact that both us and several members would be at Social Media Marketing World.
 We’ll be doing the same thing again this year!

 Masterminds are often the next easiest to create, especially if you start off online.
 We began the Membership Accelerator 13 months into our membership, and whilst this is online only, if we were doing an offline version we would have stuck to the same timing – your core membership is often well established after the first year, so it becomes easier to add additional products like masterminds and events into the mix.